-We aim to provide a high-quality Design and Technology Curriculum which will inspire and challenge our pupils by:
+We have provided a high-quality Design and Technology Curriculum which will inspire and challenge our pupils by:

 - Providing a curriculum which will develop key technical knowledge and skills

 - Teaching the technical vocabulary to enable pupils to discuss, investigate and evaluate designs

 - Designing and making products for a purpose and user